uchicago-cs/cmsc23300/website/syllabus.rst

 the very least, one of the two members in each group should plan to attend the discussion session each week.

-Please note that the first two discussion sessions will be used to provide a refresher on socket programming and concurrent programming, respectively.
-Students who did not take CMSC 15400 in the previous school year, or who are not comfortable working with sockets or threads in C, are *strongly* encouraged to attend these first two discussion sessions.
+Please note there will be a special session on Thursday, January 4, from 5:30pm to 8:30pm to provide a refresher on socket programming and concurrent programming.
+Students who did not take CMSC 15400 in the previous school year, or who are not comfortable working with sockets or threads in C, are *strongly* encouraged to attend this review session.
+However, since it takes place outside of regular class/discussion teams, we understand that not everyone will be able to make it, and all examples from this session will be posted online, as well as pointers to reference materials.

 Exams
 -----